What happens to data flows after a no deal Brexit?

 In order for you to continue using the service in the same way after the UK leaves the EU, MailChimp must update their Privacy Shield commitment to include the UK by the date of the deadline (either the end of the UK's transition period or the day the UK leaves).
 This will be reflected on the company's entry on the Privacy Shield list.
 If they were not to do so, it is possible that the transfer would be in breach of both UK and EU data protection law.

 There are many other examples like this—to take another case, the event booking service Eventbrite is also a US-based company and Privacy Shield participant and is widely used in the UK.

 Where a transfer is not covered by an adequacy decision or the Privacy Shield, then the European Commission can decide that standard contractual clauses (SCCs) offer the appropriate data protection safeguards.

 The Commission has issued model contracts for transfers outside of the EU with the necessary approval.
 These can be used to ensure the ongoing transfer of personal data to a non-EEA country, including where the organisation receiving the data is in the UK, and they will be recognised in UK law post-Brexit.
 The ICO will also be given the power to issue new clauses.

 These model contracts can be used wholesale and signed by the relevant parties, and will present an effective basis for international data transfers from the UK (both to Europe and elsewhere) in a ‘No Deal’ scenario.

 Derogations for specific situations

-Article 49 of the GDPR outlines "derogations for specific situations" for a restricted transfer that can take place in the absence of an adequacy decision, Privacy Shield, or standard contractual clauses.
+Article 49 of the GDPR outlines "derogations for specific situations" covering restricted transfers that can take place in the absence of an adequacy decision, Privacy Shield, or standard contractual clauses.